simplyalwaysawake/community-locator/README.md

 # Getting Started

-Some of this documentation assumes you are working with the [Simply Always Awake deployment](https://communitylocator.simplyalwaysawake.com/) deployment.
+Some of this documentation assumes you are working with the [Simply Always Awake deployment](https://communitylocator.simplyalwaysawake.com/).

 ## Prerequisites